qk0106/React-prototype/README.md

 # React Prototype

-React Component resigter its own Redux.
+A React Component resigters its own Redux.

 ## Libraries